sethpollack/ember-stickler/README.md

 ## Transforms

 * `trim`

-> If you have any validations or transforms that you would like to add, please submit a pull request.
-Thanks!

 You can add more rules/transforms by creating a `app/validations` directory and adding a file in the following formats: